-If you are well but have a sick family member at home with COVID-19, you should notify AUM Human Resources and refer to CDC guidance for how to conduct a risk assessment of your potential exposure.
-If it is an eligible family member and you need to take leave, FMLA leave does apply with the appropriate approval.
+If you are well but have a sick family member at home with COVID-19, you should notify your supervisor and the Office of Human Resources at 334-244-2641 and refer to CDC guidance for how to conduct a risk assessment of your potential exposure.
+If you need to take leave to care for an eligible family member due to COVID-19, HR can provide guidance regarding available leave options.

 According to the Center for Disease Control and Prevention (CDC), individuals are encouraged or even required in some cases to engage in social distancing, especially if it is possible that they may have come in contact with COVID-19.